danny-baker/deploy-beast-datascience-vm/README.md

 ### What is infrastructure-as-code?

-This example demonstrates how to build cloud infrastucture-as-code, which is a way of describing the components you want from a script file.
+This example demonstrates how to build cloud infrastucture-as-code, which is a way of describing the components you need.
 Many (or all) of the big players have some kind of API that they use to interpret the infrastructure to deploy.
 Whether you are building a machine from the browser or direct from 'code', it's all being turned into a common domain specific format for the provider to ingest, like a blueprint, in order to build the components and wire them up.
 Microsoft Azure use things called ARM Templates, which are .json representation of all the infrastructure you want to build.
 AWS use a .json and .yaml like interface.
 I'm not sure about Google and the others.
-Notably, Microsoft has released a new language called [Bicep](https://github.com/Azure/bicep) (August 2020) which drastically simplifies the way you describe the infrastructure.
+Hot off the press, Microsoft has released a new language called [Bicep](https://github.com/Azure/bicep) (August 2020) which drastically simplifies the way you describe the infrastructure.
 It is really awesome and we're going to be using it!

 ### What is actually built when I deploy a virtual machine??